Llucs/project_apex/README.md

 ### *Installation*

+[!TIP]
-1. Download the latest version from the releases tab
+>1.
+Download the latest version from the releases tab

-2. Flash using Magisk
+>2.
+Flash using Magisk

-3. Enjoy your fast device with advanced Galaxy AI!
+>3.
+Enjoy your fast device with advanced Galaxy AI!

 ### *Credits*